stafel/fibr/.idea/README.md

 * [llama.cpp](https://github.com/ggerganov/llama.cpp)
 * [alpaca.cpp](https://github.com/antimatter15/alpaca.cpp)

-To run these model in a distributed system in a self hosted enviornment (e.g Kubernetes, Docker), we can implement something similar using golang.
+To run these models in a distributed system in a self hosted enviornment (e.g Kubernetes, Docker), we can implement something similar using golang.

 ## Benefits